kaltura/DeveloperPortalDocs/documentation/player-sdk/iOS-Getting-Started.md

 ## Getting Started

-KalturaPlayerSDK can be added to any project (big or small) in a matter of minutes (maybe even seconds if you're super speedy).
+KalturaPlayerSDK can be added to any project (big or small) in a matter of minutes (maybe even seconds if you are an advanced user).

-To install Kaltura iOS player SDK there are 2 options:
+## Installing the Kaltura iOS Player SDK
+There are two options for installing the Kaltura iOS Player SDK:

-* CocoaPods is fully supported
+* Using fully supported CocoaPods

-* SDK Traditional Installation
+* SDK traditional installation

-## SDK CocoaPods Installation :
+## SDK CocoaPods Installation

 The easiest way to install KalturaPlayerSDK is to use [CocoaPods](https://cocoapods.org/).
 To do so, simply add the following line to your Podfile: